jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-box.md

 # analyze/invalid-cpp-box
-Invalid C++ box.

-## Additional explanation
-This happens when `cpp/box` is malformed, is given the wrong number of arguments, or is used on a value that cannot be boxed this way.
+This happens when `cpp/box` is malformed.
+It can also happen when it receives the wrong number of arguments or when the value cannot be boxed this way.

-Note that `cpp/box` must be given a raw pointer value.
-Also, the lifetime of the pointed-to value must be able to outlive the lifetime of the returned opaque box.
+`cpp/box` must receive a raw pointer value.
+The pointed-to value must outlive the returned opaque box.

 ## Mitigations
 Call `cpp/box` with exactly one suitable pointer value.